gusdellazure/azure-defender-asbuilt-environmnet-settings/README.md

     "subscription-id-3"
 )

-# Directory to save the configuration files
+# Directory to save the configuration files (same location as the script file)
-$outputDirectory = "C:\AzureDefenderConfigs"
+$outputDirectory = $PSScriptRoot
 if (-Not (Test-Path $outputDirectory)) {
     New-Item -ItemType Directory -Path $outputDirectory -Verbose }